 Prerequisites: ALH122, ALH145, and ALH208.
 ALH122 can be taken concurrently with ALH210.
-Terms Offered: SP EL (on ground)

-Terms Offered: SP, FL (on ground)
+Offered: FL, SP (on ground)

 ALH230 Disease and Diagnostic Methods

 This course introduces pathology and disease by investigating the etiology, pathophysiology, and clinical manifestation of a wide variety of diseases affecting the various body systems of the human body.
 Diagnostic procedures and treatments for various disorders will be discussed.
 Students will develop sensitivity for persons with various disabilities.
 Communication skills between patient, family, and healthcare personnel will be addressed through student presentations.